Nonlocal degenerate parabolic hyperbolic equations on bounded domains: Preliminaries on the Lévy operator

 which tends to zero as $r\to0$. \end{proof}

-We end the section by listing a few sufficient conditions on $\psi,\varphi\in L^\infty(\R^d)$ for $\B[\psi,\varphi]$ to be well-defined.
-Here we shall say that `the integrand of $\B[\psi,\varphi]$ is absolutely integrable with respect to $\dd\mu(z)\dd x$' to mean
+We end the section by listing a few sufficient conditions on $\phi,\psi\in L^\infty(\R^d)$ for $\B[\phi,\psi]$ to be well-defined.
+Here we shall say that `the integrand of $\B[\phi,\psi]$ is absolutely integrable with respect to $\dd\mu(z)\dd x$' to mean

-This condition ameliorates the expression $\B[\psi,\varphi]$ and in particular ensures it to be well-defined in $L^1(\R^d)$; even the pointwise definition \eqref{def:blform} is then necessarily meaningful almost everywhere. \begin{proposition}[List of $\B$-compatible pairs] Let $\psi,\varphi\in L^\infty(\R^d)$.
-The integrand of $\B[\psi,\varphi]$ is absolutely integrable with respect to $\dd\mu(z)\dd x$ if either of the following conditions are satisfied: \begin{enumerate}[{\rm (i)}] \item $\psi,\varphi\in H^{\L}(\R^d)$. \item $\psi\in H^{\L}(\R^d)$, $\varphi$ is Lipschitz continuous, and $\psi$ or $\varphi$ has compact support. \item $\psi$ is of bounded variation, $\varphi$ is Lipschitz continuous, and $\psi$ or $\varphi$ has compact support. \item $\psi$ or $\varphi$ has compact support and the Lévy measure $\mu$ is finite. \end{enumerate} \end{proposition} \begin{proof} (i).
-This follows from the definition of $H^{\L}(\R^d)$ and the Cauchy–Schwarz inequality.
+This condition ameliorates the expression $\B[\phi,\psi]$ and in particular ensures it to be well-defined in $L^1(\R^d)$; even the pointwise definition \eqref{def:blform} is then necessarily meaningful almost everywhere. \begin{proposition}[List of $\B$-compatible pairs] Let $\phi,\psi\in L^\infty(\R^d)$.
+Then, the integrand of $\B[\phi,\psi]$ is absolutely integrable with respect to $\dd\mu(z)\dd x$ if either of the following conditions are satisfied: \begin{enumerate}[{\rm (i)}] \item $\phi,\psi\in H^{\L}(\R^d)$.
+The integral in \eqref{eq: integrandOfBIsAbsolutelyIntegrable} is then bounded by